biocatiit/website/content/news/2022_everything_biosaxs8_wrapup.rst

                 BioSAXS 8 Workshop.

-BioCAT held its seventh BioSAXS training course from 6/21/22-6/24/22.
+BioCAT held its eighth BioSAXS training course from 6/21/22-6/24/22.
 There were 36 remote participants and 8 instructors.
 The workshop was held entirely online, via Zoom, for ~5 hours each day.
 Before the workshop started, participants were able to mail samples to BioCAT for SAXS data collection.